0345 466 2666

 If comments are enabled, users will be able to respond directly to your blog posts.
 A comment depth greater than 1 will enable users to respond to other user replies, up to the specified discussion depth.
 Comments may be moderated before appearing on the site.

-Blog thumbnails, summary text, Read More links and RSS (Really Simple Syndication) links appear on blog category pages, and in the Recent Posts Block, which can be displayed in the centre or side Columns.
+Featured images, summary text, Read More links and RSS (Really Simple Syndication) links appear on blog category pages, and in the Recent Posts Block, which can be displayed in the centre or side Columns.
 The visibility of these elements, depending on their location, can be controlled, along with setting how many posts should be listed.

 The E-Commerce Options tab allows you to configure some of the specific e-commerce aspects of the site, including the Shopping Basket Template and Layout.
 Wish Lists for your customers can be activated or deactivated globally from this tab, along with the ability of your customers to set up Event Reminders and to Reorder previously placed orders via their account section.